AlexBandurin/sentiment_analysis/README.md

 - **LLM Integration**: Using LLM prompting techniques, a set of instructions are provided to GPT 3.5 along with article text.
 LangChain is used to communicate with the language model in a Python environment.
 - **Internet Research**: Collecting historical stock data for correlation analysis and model development.
 - **Integration with APIs**: Implementing APIs to access live stock price data.

+## Methodology:

+Using web scraping tools, news article data is collected.
+This includes the headline, date and time published, url, body text.
+The body text is passed to GPT.
+The output includes a sentiment score (1-5) as well as other features that would help decide if the article is relevant to the analysis and provide a set of parameters to identify article's category and themes (opinion, analysis, product launch, etc).
+After cleaning the output and filtering it to leave only usable data, a correlation analysis is conducted of sentiment scores and historical stock price over time.

 <!---
 ## Future Goals: